AlecM33/mlb-gameday-bot/README.md

 ### Initial setup in Discord

-After the bot is running in a guild:
+After the bot is running and has been added to a server:

-1. Run `/set_team` once to set that server's default MLB team.
+1. Run `/set_team` once to set that server's team.
-2. Run `/subscribe_gameday` in each channel that should receive live updates for that server's team.
+2. Run `/subscribe_gameday` in each channel that should receive live updates for that team's games.
 3. Use the rest of the team-specific commands normally; they will resolve against the guild's configured team.

 There are no channel-level team overrides.
-A guild can have many subscribed channels, but they all follow the same configured team.
+A server can have multiple subscribed channels, but they all follow the same configured team.
+That team can, however, be changed at any time.

 ### Optional - add emojis!